Nikolai Ostrovsky: Life

 After living for years with paralysis, illness and blindness due to congenital ankylosing spondylitis as well as complications from typhus, Ostrovsky died on 22 December 1936, aged 32.
-Because of his early death, he was unable to complete his second novel, Born of the Storm, on the Russian Civil War in Ukraine.
+Because of his early death, he was unable to complete his second novel, Born of the Storm, on the Russian Civil War.

 Legacy

 His novel How the Steel Was Tempered is considered one of the most influential works of Communist literature.
 In Moscow during the Communist period the Ostrovsky Museum and the Ostrovsky Humanitarian centre were built.
 They preserve his study and bedroom, while other exhibits include showcases of the achievements of disabled people like Nikolai Fenomenov and Ludmilla Rogova.

 There also was established by the Central Committee of Komsomol of Ukraine the Ostrovsky Republican Prize.

 The 2015 Ukrainian decommunization laws ban the use of Ostrovsky's name for the naming of public places.
 Hence Kyiv's Ostrovsky Park was renamed Mykola Zerov Park in 2020.

-A monument to Ostrovsky in Shepetivka was dismantled in December 2022 after the Ministry of Culture and Information Policy had removed it from its list of "monumental art of local significance".
+A monument to Ostrovsky in Shepetivka was dismantled in December 2022 after the Ukrainian Ministry of Culture and Information Policy had removed it from its list of "monumental art of local significance".